exatel/helmix/README.md

       -v vars.yaml, --vars vars.yaml
                             paths to variable files in order
       --dump                dump final variables
+      -s key=variable, --set key=variable
+                            override variable using command line

     Config maps:
       -n NAMESPACE, --namespace NAMESPACE
-                            namespace for configmap
+                            namespace for the config map
       --config-map CONFIG_MAP
-                            Name of the configmap to generate from a template
+                            Name of the config map to generate from a template

     Instant apply:
-      --apply               instead of printing the template, apply it using kubectl --kubectl KUBECTL     path to the kubectl binary, by default uses $PATH --context CONTEXT     kubectl context to use, by default 'default'
+      --apply               instead of printing the template, apply it using kubectl
+      --kubectl KUBECTL     path to the kubectl binary, by default uses $PATH --context CONTEXT     kubectl context to use, by default 'default' --dry-run DRY_RUN     use 'client' or 'server' to try configuration without persisting it

 Notes and TODOs
 ---------------